ashishkr568/ashishkr568.github.io/_projects/german-traffic-sign-classifier.md

 The notebook used for training our classifier can be found [here](https://github.com/ashishkr568/gtsr/blob/main/2_gtsr_eda_train_classifier.ipynb).

 We considered 20% of the data for the validation set and fine-tuned the model for 15 epochs.
-Below are the results on the training set.
+Below are the results on the validation set.

 <img src="/assets/images/projects/gtsr-error-metric.JPG" alt="gtsr-error-metric" style=" height=2%; width=2%; display: block; margin-left: auto; margin-right: auto;"/><br>